pratzzz2432/barn_monitor/README.md

 ## Usage Guide

 ### Initial Setup
-1. Install the mobile app on your device
+1. Install the BarnAir Monitor app on your device
-2. Create an account and register your farm
+2. Create an account via phone number or email
+3. Verify your account with the OTP
-3. Add sensor nodes to your farm profile
+4. Register your farm
-4. Configure alert thresholds based on your specific farm requirements
+5. Configure alert thresholds based on your specific farm requirements

 ### Daily Operation
 1. The system automatically collects and analyzes data once powered on
 2. Check the mobile app dashboard regularly for current gas levels
-3. Review predictions to plan preventive measures
+3. Review trends screen to see historical patterns
 4. Respond to alerts according to recommended actions
+5. Use the "VENTILATE NOW" button in emergency situations

 ### Best Practices
 - Place sensors at strategic locations (near manure pits, central barn areas, ventilation outlets)